ProjektAdLer/moodle-docker/README.md

 # Moodle Bitnami Image Extension - User Creation, PHP Environment Variables, and AdLer Setup

+> [!NOTE]
+> **Note:**
+> This project has been succeeded by [MoodleAdlerLMS](https://github.com/ProjektAdLer/MoodleAdlerLMS).
+> All future development continues in MoodleAdlerLMS, which is a fork of this repository.
+> This repository has been frozen to ensure compatibility with legacy deployments and to serve archival purposes.

 This project extends the bitnami/moodle image with the following features:

 - Setting up AdLer (after the first start the Moodle part of AdLer is fully set up).